Ooohu/MCC9sample/readme.md

 - env.sh: the set up of environment.
 - generate.sh: the whole procedure of producing one set of events.
+- epm-pair.fcl: e+e- configuration file (for reference only).
-- e_plus_e_minus.fcl - e+ e- configuration file.
+- e_plus_e_minus.fcl: e+e- configuration file.
 The momentum P0
-and the angle Theta0XZ are subjected to the modification of the epem_Analysis.py.
+and the angle Theta0XZ are subjected to the modification from the epem_Analysis.py.
 - epem_Analysis.py: python script that controls the looping of events generation.
 It works in python 2.7.